 Observational data and modelling

-Biogeophysics is concerned with how the soil, plants and atmosphere interact with each other through the transport and exchange of energy and various compounds.
-The biogeophysics and climatology group at INES are climate and eosystem researchers and modellers using both observational data and modelling to study the interaction between nature and climate, today and in the future.
+Bio-geophysics is concerned with how the soil, plants and atmosphere interact with each other through the transport and exchange of energy and various compounds.
+Researchers are using both bservational data and modelling to study the interaction between nature and climate, today and in the future.